ChanthMiao/ghc-wiki-mirror/javascript.md

 ## C/Cmm sources

 Many Haskell packages come with C source files.

-Via C and Via LLVM approaches should support these (compiling them into JS/Wasm).
-Other approaches need something else:
+- Use external toolchains (empscripten, wasi-sdk...) to compile them into wasm/JS
+  - easy when for approaches that already use these toolchains
+  - ABI impedance mismatch for other approaches (e.g. not necessarily the same heap representation)

-- Replacing C sources with JS sources
+- Replace C sources with JS sources
-  - GHCJS’ “shims” library of JS codes
+  - E.g. GHCJS’ “shims” library of JS codes
-  - Make Cabal embed js-sources instead of c-source depending on the target
+  - Make Cabal embed js-sources instead of c-sources depending on the target
--  Compiling C sources into JS (reusing Via C or Via LLVM approach)
-  - Approach impedance mismatch: different toolchains, not necessarily the same heap representation

 ## Interaction with JavaScript/WebAssembly